 We also need to build on the successes of the Spaces for People schemes while addressing any barriers that they have introduced, locking in the gains that have been made by making the best ones permanent once they have been properly assessed and communities have been fully consulted.

-At over £100 per person per year, this matches Ireland’s recent pledge of 20% of transport spending on active travel; like Ireland, we have a lot of catching up to do with our continental neighbours.
+We have a lot of catching up to do with our continental neighbours.
 Over the past decade, rates of walking have fallen and rates of cycling have barely risen in Scotland [from the Scottish Household Survey].
 In view of the climate and health emergencies, Scotland cannot afford to remain as car-dependent as it is.
 But that means comprehensive changes right across the country to make walking, wheeling and cycling not just possible but attractive.